Asep-X7/X7-Baileys/CONTRIBUTING.md

-# Contributing to PouCode
+# Contributing to AsepX7

 Thanks for your interest in contributing!
-PouCode is a fork of [Baileys](https://github.com/WhiskeySockets/Baileys); contributions here follow similar conventions to the upstream project.
+AsepX7 is a fork of [Baileys](https://github.com/WhiskeySockets/Baileys); contributions here follow similar conventions to the upstream project.

 ## Reporting issues

 - Search existing issues before opening a new one.
-- Include: Node.js version, `@poucode/baileys` version, a minimal reproduction,
+- Include: Node.js version, `@Asep-X7/X7-Baileys` version, a minimal reproduction,
   and the relevant log output (with sensitive data like phone numbers redacted).

 ## Submitting changes